 How do you decide where you are going to eat?
 Where do you choose to fill up your gas tank?
 These decisions are made in a matter of seconds.
 How do you capture your target audience with only a few seconds of their undivided attention?
 The answer is Effective Signage.

 Below is what we at La Crosse Sign Group have found in over 100 years in business.
-We would offer as our expert advise on how to create effective signage.
+We would offer as our expert advise and give you 6 proven sign strategies on how to create effective signage for your business.

 - Less is More/K.I.S.S.
 (Keep It Simple Stupid)